easycoder/easycoder.github.io/resources/codex/md/install.md

 Type the URL of your server into your browser address bar and hit ~code:Enter~.
 The Codex should start up.

-If you need help, join our Slack channel by clicking here.
+If you need help, join our [Slack channel](https://join.slack.com/t/easycoder-software/shared_invite/enQtNTU5ODEwOTQ5NTU0LWQ1NWVkOTUxOGQ3NzJmNDI1ZGRlOTdmMjc1NDAxMGIwMTFjODg1ZDJhODEzMzUzODc2MDNlZWU4NmYyZWRlOWI).

 ## Script strategies ##
 There are two main strategies for using ~ec~ scripts, as follows: